 She snuggled into him.
 He felt her lashes blink closed against his throat.
 "You're not useless," she murmured.
 "We need you.
 Not your job."

 John rubbed his hand up and down her arm.
-"I never realised how much I defined myself by my job," he said.
+"I never realized how much I defined myself by my job," he said.
 "I feel like I've lost a really important part of me."
 He paused.
 "Then I feel guilty for feeling that way."

 "Ah," Dee murmured, shaking her head, "you're still a pretty good catch."